Skip to content

 So, if you realize you made a mistake, it’s best to act quickly.

-Warning: This 30-day limit is your main chance.
-If you accidentally delete a file and don’t recover it within a month, you probably won’t be able to get it back using this File Explorer method.
-Always double-check before you hit the delete key!
+The 30-day limit is your main chance to recover deleted mobile device files.
+If you accidentally delete a file and do not recover the file within a month, you probably cannot get the file back using the File Explorer method.
+Always double-check before you hit the delete key.

 Recycle bin – Connected device folder in Windows 11 File Explorer.